 The Ending Of Inheritance Explained

-Released in May 2020, Inheritance follows a principled district attorney working to establish her own legacy apart from her prominent and powerful family.
+Released in May 2020, "Inheritance" follows a principled district attorney working to establish her own legacy apart from her prominent and powerful family.
 But when her father dies suddenly and leaves her his darkest secret, she inherits a lifetime of deception and disturbing truths that threaten to upend her entire life.

-Be warned, major spoilers ahead.
+Be warned, there are major spoilers ahead for "Inheritance."

 In Inheritance, why did Archer tell Lauren about the bunker?